All Episodes

 And the Hillary stuff basically is all the Democrats that you think they're deeply troubled by her prospects.

-They're troubled by all the they're troubled by who she is.
+They're troubled by who she is.

-When Hillary isn't automatic, that's when people realize that she on her own can't carry a campaign.
+And because the polling data is showing that she's in big trouble, when Hillary isn't automatic, that's when people realize that she on her own can't carry a campaign.

 She on her own can't make a speech.

-She on her own can't do an infectious inspiring rally, for example.
+She on her own can't do an infectious, inspiring rally, for example.

 And that's not going to be the case in a presidential race.